-- The sensor must be continuously immersed in water. - The water flowing under the sensor must be smooth with a minimum of bubbles and turbulence (especially at high speeds). - Choose an accessible spot inside the vessel with adequate space for the height of the housing, tightening the nuts, and installing the ultrasonic insert.
-Allow a minimum of 280mm (11"). - Fin keel sailboats-Mount on or near the centerline and forward of the fin keel 150-300mm (1/2-1'). - Full keel sailboats-Locate amidships and away from the keel at the point of minimum deadrise. - Displacement hull powerboats-Locate amidships near the centerline. - Planing hull powerboat-Mount well aft to ensure the sensor is in contact with the water at high speeds.
+Turbulence-free water must flow under the ultrasonic sensor at all speeds.
+Choose an accessible spot with a minimum of 280mm (11") of headroom inside the vessel to allow for the height of the housing, tightening the nuts, and removing the insert.

+- Fin keel sailboats-Mount on or near the centerline and forward of the fin keel 150-300mm (1/2-1'). - Full keel sailboats-Locate amidships and away from the keel at the point of minimum deadrise. - Displacement hull powerboats-Locate amidships near the centerline. - Planing hull powerboat-Mount well aft to ensure the sensor is in contact with the water at high speeds.